leoMehlig/today-landing/_pages/privacypolicy.md

                             <li>Personal Data collected for purposes related to the performance of a contract between
                                 the Owner and the User shall be retained until such contract has been fully performed.
                             </li>
-                            <li>Personal Data collected for the purposes of the Owner\u2019s legitimate interests shall
+                            <li>Personal Data collected for the purposes of the Owner’s legitimate interests shall be
-                                be retained as long as needed to fulfill such purposes.
+                                retained as long as needed to fulfill such purposes.
 Users may find specific information regarding the legitimate interests pursued by the Owner within the relevant sections of this document or by contacting the Owner.</li>
                         </ul>
                         <p>The Owner may be allowed to retain Personal Data for a longer period whenever the User has
                             given consent to such processing, as long as such consent is not withdrawn.
 Furthermore, the